MonkeyBonkey22/P4T/README.md

 | 1 | Cartographer V4 / Beacon Rev. H | Probe |
 | 1 | 2510 Axial Fan | — |
 **Note that you will need M3x55 and M3 washers for Chube Compact.
 You might need to file down the M3x55 screws.**

+## Credits
+Chaz for early feedback
+theCody501 for testing